PoisotLab/ms_network_prediction/manuscript.md

 (based on network embeddings) fit empirical networks more effectively than random models [@Allesina2008GenMod].
 These models have long used allometry as a single-dimensional niche space---naturally we want to extend this to traits in general.
-The second approach stability is through _dynamics_.
+The second approach to stability is through _dynamics_.
 Early models of community dynamics rely on the assumption of linear interaction effects, but in recent years models of bioenergetic community dynamics have shown promise in basing our understanding of